-These can be used to control or treat cancer by slowing or stopping the growth and spread of the disease.
-They can also provide relief from symptoms.
-Conventional treatments are based on scientific evidence and clinical trials.
-They include surgery, radiation therapy (also known as radiotherapy) and systemic treatments, such as chemotherapy, hormone therapy, targeted therapy and immunotherapy.
+These can be used to remove the cancer, slow or stop the growth and spread of the disease, or provide relief from symptoms.
+Conventional medical treatments for cancer include surgery, radiation therapy (also known as radiotherapy) and drug therapies (such as chemotherapy, hormone therapy, targeted therapy and immunotherapy).

-“Complementary” versus “alternative”
+“Complementary” versus “alternative” therapies

-The terms “complementary” and “alternative” are often used as though they mean the same thing.
-And although they are sometimes combined into one phrase – complementary and alternative therapies – they are different.
+People often use the terms “complementary” and “alternative” as though they mean the same thing.
+Although they are sometimes combined into one phrase – complementary and alternative therapies – they are different.